Vietnam.vn - Nền tảng quảng bá Việt Nam

 Uttarakhand Chief Minister Pushkar Singh Dhami (right) hugs a worker after he was rescued from the Silkyara road tunnel in Uttarkashi district on November 28.
 Photo: AFP

 Most of the trapped workers were migrant workers from other regions.
-They worked at construction sites in the frigid Himalayan foothills, hundreds of kilometers from home.
+They worked at construction sites in the frigid Himalayan foothills, hundreds of miles from home.
 Rescuers set up telephone lines so that families living far away could contact the stranded workers.

 “We faced food and air related issues for the first 24 hours in there,” said Verma.